placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 Anti-Climacus on *being ignorant of being in despair* (i.e. being ignorant of one's sin state, the thing that Socrates can help with).

 >But this obstinancy of truth certainly is not respected; likewise, it is far from being the case that men regard the relationship to truth, relating themselves to the truth, as the highest good, and it is very far from being the case that they Socratically regard being in error in this manner as the worst misfortune---the sensate in them usually far outweighs their intellectuality.
-For example, if a man is presumably happy, imagines himself to be happy, although considered in teh light of truth he is unhappy, he is usually far from wanting to be wrenched out of his error.
+For example, if a man is presumably happy, imagines himself to be happy, although considered in the light of truth he is unhappy, he is usually far from wanting to be wrenched out of his error.
 On the contrary, he becomes indignant, he regards anyone who does so as his worst enemy, he regards it as an assault bordering on murder in the sense that, as is said, it murders his happiness (43).

+^^^this is the quote to use, if any

 >Imagine a house with a basement, first floor, and second floor planned so that there is or is supposed to be a social distinction between the occupants according to floor.
 Now, if what it means to be a human being is compared with such a house, then all too regrettably the sad and ludicrous truth about the majority of people is that in their own house they prefer to live in the basement. ...
 Moreover, he not only prefers to live in the basement---no, he loves it so much that he is indignant if anyone suggests that he move to the superb upper floor that stands vacant and at his disposal, for he is, after all, living in his own house (43).